-A Spectra Cleaning Compound (SC-2 or SC-3) must be mixed with fresh water at a ratio of 1 container of compound to 3 gallons (12L) of unchlorinated water to have the proper solution.
-An average of two gallons (8L) of water is already present inside a 400 system.
+Spectra Cleaning Compound (SC-2 or SC-3) must be mixed with fresh water at a ratio of 1 container of compound to 3 gallons (12L) of unchlorinated water to have the proper solution.
+An average of 4 gallons (16L) is already present inside a system.
 This water has to be figured into the mixture.
-A 400 system will use 1 container of compound.
+You will need to use two cans of cleaner.
 SC-2 and SC-3 are never mixed together.
 Do not use them for storage pickling solution.